-The Freedom Trail is literally a red bricks line on the sidewalk to follow on foot.
-The red line connects 16 historic sites in a gentle 2.5 mile walking trail, starting at Boston Common and ending at the Bunker Hill Monument in Charlestown.
-The narrated walking tours of the Freedom Trail are led by tour guides and cover just the first 11 historic sites of the Freedom Trail.
-From Boston Common to Faneuil Hall, the Cradle of Liberty, the walking tour adds richness to the experience of the Freedom Trail.
+The Freedom Trail is a red brick line on the sidewalk to follow on foot.
+The red line connects 16 historic sites along a gentle 2.5 mile walking trail, starting at Boston Common and ending at the Bunker Hill Monument in Charlestown.
+The narrated walking tours of the Freedom Trail are led by experienced tour guides and cover the first 11 historic sites of the Freedom Trail.
+Beginning at Boston Common and ending at Faneuil Hall, the 90-minute walking tour adds richness to the experience of the Freedom Trail.
 Boston’s Revolutionary history is explained by “historic figures” dressed as they did in the colonial period.

 is envisioned as a delightful, fictitious confidant of John & Abigail Adams.
 The tour guide is a retired 5th grade teacher, traditionally, the year Massachusetts school children study the Revolutionary War.
 She has a strong voice and is good at engaging teenagers and young people.

 (1725-1783) is famous for the rallying cry “Taxation without representation is Tyranny!”
 The tour guide, Donald Watson, was the first to portray an historic character in costume on the Freedom Trail, and is the most expe-rienced tour guide doing it.
 As a trained ac-tor, Watson can do a variety of character accents but he naturally has an amusing Boston accent.